Head-To-Head Analysis: European Wax Center (EWCZ) vs. Its Competitors

 |2.49

-European Wax Center currently has a consensus target price of $31.29, suggesting a potential upside of 44.98%.
-As a group, “Personal services” companies have a potential upside of 35.86%.
-Given European Wax Center’s stronger consensus rating and higher probable upside, research analysts plainly believe European Wax Center is more favorable than its peers.
+European Wax Center currently has a consensus target price of $31.29, suggesting a potential upside of 34.22%.
+As a group, “Personal services” companies have a potential upside of 40.52%.
+Given European Wax Center’s peers higher probable upside, analysts plainly believe European Wax Center has less favorable growth aspects than its peers.

 About European Wax Center (Get Rating)